 Tech Tip: Updating drivers manually requires some computer skills and patience.
-A faster and easier option is to use the Inno3D Driver Update Utility to scan your system for free.
+A faster and easier option is to use the Driver Update Utility for Inno3D to scan your system for free.
 The utility tells you which specific drivers are out-of-date for all of your devices.

-To get the latest Inno3D driver, including Windows 10 drivers, you can choose from a list of most popular Inno3D driver updates.
-Click the download button next to the matching model name.
+To get the latest driver, including Windows 11 drivers, you can choose from the above list of most popular Inno3D downloads.
+Click the "Download driver" button next to the matching model name.
 After you complete your download, move on to Step 2.

-If your driver is not listed and you know the model name or number of your Inno3D device, you can use it to Search our Inno3D Device Driver Database.
-Simply type the model into the search box and click the Search button.
+If your driver is not listed and you know the model name or number of your Inno3D device, you can use it to search our driver archive for your Inno3D device model.
+Simply type the model name and/or number into the search box and click the Search button.
 You may see different versions in the results.
 Choose the best match for your PC and operating system.

-If you don’t know the model name or number, you can start to narrow your search down by choosing which category of Inno3D device you have (such as Printer, Scanner, Video, Network, etc.).
-Start by selecting the correct category from our list of Inno3D Device Drivers by Category.
+If you don't know the model name or number, you can start to narrow your search down by choosing which category of Inno3D device you have (such as Printer, Scanner, Video, Network, etc.).
+Start by selecting the correct category from our list of Inno3D Device Drivers by Category above.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Inno3D Driver Update Utility.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for Inno3D.
 It is a software utility that will find the right driver for you - automatically.